Ruias win shareholder approval to buy Essar Energy

-Essar Energy Plc's ESSR.L majority stakeholder won shareholder approval to buy the company after other investors with a stake of 8.29 percent tendered their shares in favor of the offer.
+May 9 Essar Energy Plc's majority stakeholder won shareholder approval to buy the company after other investors with a stake of 8.29 percent tendered their shares in favour of the offer.

 Essar Global Fund Ltd (EGFL), which owns about 78 percent of the India-focused resources company, in March offered 70 pence for each share it does not already own.